DevExpress/devextreme-documentation/concepts/05 Widgets/SelectBox/07 Grouping/05 Customize Group Headers.md

 By default, group headers display text of the **key** field in a bold font.
-If you need a more flexible solution, define an [groupTemplate](/api-reference/10%20UI%20Widgets/dxDropDownList/1%20Configuration/groupTemplate.md '/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/#groupTemplate').
+If you need a more flexible solution, specify [groupTemplate](/api-reference/10%20UI%20Widgets/dxDropDownList/1%20Configuration/groupTemplate.md '/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/#groupTemplate').
 In Angular and Vue, you can declare it in the markup.
-In React, you can use a rendering function (shown in the code below) or component:
+In React, you can use a render function or component as shown in the following example:

 ---
 ##### Angular